 Only cats, dogs and small rodents are allowed aboard VIA trains.
-They must be carried in a rigid cage large enough for them to stand in, and you must provide a padlock to keep it shut.
+They must be carried in a rigid cage (metal or hard plastic) large enough for them to stand in, and you must provide a padlock to keep it shut.

-Service charges for transporting an animal range between $30 and $50 (per train), but will not exceed the cost of a ticket at the adult regular fare.
+Service charges for transporting an animal range between $30 and $50 (per train).

 |Height of cage||

 Cages less than 61 cm (24 in) high